MARTIMM/raku-mongodb-driver/README.md

 x||Down server, no connection
-x||Standalone server, not in replicaset x||Two standalone servers, one gets rejected x|111-Client|Standalone server brought down and revived, Client object must follow x||Shutdown server and restart while inserting records x|610-repl-start|Replicaset server in pre-init state, is rejected when replicaSet option is not used. x||Replicaset server in pre-init state, is not a master nor secondary server, read and write denied. x||Replicaset pre-init initialization to master server and update master info x|611-Client|Replicaserver rejected when there is no replica option in uri x||Standalone server rejected when used in mix with replica option defined
-||Replicaset server master in uri, must search for secondaries and add them
-||Replicaset server secondary or arbiter, must get master server and then search for secondary servers
+x||Standalone server, not in replicaset x||Two standalone servers, one gets rejected x|111-client|Standalone server brought down and revived, Client object must follow x||Shutdown server and restart while inserting records x|610-repl-start|Replicaset server in pre-init state, is rejected when replicaSet option is not used. x||Replicaset server in pre-init state, is not a master nor secondary server, read and write denied. x||Replicaset pre-init initialization to master server and update master info x|612-repl-start|Convert pre init replica server to master x|611-client|Replicaserver rejected when there is no replica option in uri x||Standalone server rejected when used in mix with replica option defined x|612-repl-start|Add servers to replicaset x|613-Client|Replicaset server master in uri, must search for secondaries and add them x||Replicaset server secondary or arbiter, must get master server and then search for secondary servers

 ## API CHANGES